-After ‘American Idol’ win, Iam Tongi continues to find success
+'American Idol' winner Iam Tongi is returning to the show for a special performance

 Where is Iam Tongi now?

+“It’s very important to me to represent where I’m from.
+That is what this song does,” Tongi recently told TV Insider.
+“I wanted to represent where I was born and pay homage to my home.
+It’s a fun little song.
+It’s so catchy.
+Just an upbeat song.”

+His “Idol” return comes as he recently kicked off his 2024 tour — which includes a stop at the Washington County Fair in Hurricane, Utah, on April 18 — and a little over a year since his audition for the reality competition show.

-Tongi’s audition for “American Idol,” a performance of the James Blunt song “Monsters,” was the most viewed audition of Season 21 — by a landslide.
-To date, it has 22 million views on YouTube.
+His performance of the James Blunt song “Monsters” was the most viewed “Idol” audition of Season 21 — by a landslide.
+To date, it has 26 million views on YouTube.

-In late August, Tongi celebrated a full-circle moment by recording a duet version of the song with Blunt, Country Now reported.
+Last August, Tongi celebrated a full-circle moment by recording a duet version of the song with Blunt, Country Now reported.

-From covering it on tiktok 3 years ago, to singing it in my audition on @americanidol, to performing it at the Idol finale with @jamesblunt, "Monsters" means so much to me.
-I’m so excited to announce that James & I will be releasing an official duet of “Monsters” on 08.25 🤙🏾 pic.twitter.com/h1PMeNgJ84— Iam Tongi (@wtongi) August 16, 2023

 “From covering it on tiktok 3 years ago, to singing it in my audition on @americanidol, to performing it at the Idol finale with @jamesblunt, ‘Monsters’ means so much to me,” Tongi shared on X, formerly Twitter.
 “I’m so excited to announce that James & I will be releasing an official duet of ‘Monsters.’”

-The first Hawaiian and Pacific Islander to win “Idol,” Tongi has also been using his platform to offer support to those affected by the Maui wildfires.
-He recently performed a tribute on “Good Morning America” and asked fans “to do some research on the right organizations to donate to, and to also say prayers for Maui.”
+The first Hawaiian and Pacific Islander to win “Idol,” Tongi also used his platform to offer support to those affected by the Maui wildfires.
+Last fall, he performed a tribute on “Good Morning America” and asked fans “to do some research on the right organizations to donate to, and to also say prayers for Maui.”

-Tongi is currently in the middle of his first tour — which he recently announced would be expanding to the East Coast throughout October and November.
-On Sept.
-9, the singer is performing at the Holo Holo Music Festival in California, which this year is shining a spotlight on two Hawaii-based nonprofits: the Hawaiian Community Foundation’s Maui Strong Fund and the Chef Hui Maui Relief Fund, according to American Songwriter magazine.

-The singer will perform at Granary Live in Salt Lake City on Sept.
-20, according to bandsintown.com.
+Tongi embarked on his first tour last fall.
+A couple of months later he released his first holiday EP, “An Iam Tongi Christmas,” which features his covers of “White Christmas,” “The Christmas Song” and “Mele Kalikimaka.”
+His latest release is the EP “If I Could Only Fly,” which includes covers of the title song by Blaze Foley, and Garth Brooks’ “The Dance,” among others.

-Iam Tongi talks about his Latter-day Saint faith
+Iam Tongi on his Latter-day Saint faith

 During his time on “Idol,” Tongi, who is a member of The Church of Jesus Christ of Latter-day Saints, shared his faith on social media.
 At one point during the competition, he shared a video with a few other “Idol” contestants in a hotel room, singing the Latter-day Saint hymn “I Need Thee Every Hour.”